 What Does This Tell Us About Employee Stock Purchase Plans?

-As you hold your stock longer in an attempt to pay a better tax rate, you may be taking risk that might not be worth the corresponding payoff.
-By holding the company stock, you may participate in the possible upside of the market.
+As you hold your stock longer in an attempt to pay a potentially preferential tax rate, you may be taking investment risk that might not be worth the corresponding payoff.
+By holding the company stock, you assume the risk of market fluctuations. of the market.
 However, you should balance upside opportunity with downside risk.

 The potential tax benefit of a qualifying disposition, as illustrated by the simple example above, is a “nice to have.”
 It should not be the sole reason or justification to hold your shares.

 Your ESPP is a great way to create wealth, if you plan accordingly and execute that plan well.
 That plan should consider the risk you are willing to take with your employee stock purchase plan and how company shares fit into your overall financial plan.

 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.